 URGENT NEED: Thank you to all that have downloaded this facemask!
 Our hospitals are in desperate need for these masks right now!
-They are days away from running out of their supplies and are trying to stretch their N95 masks.
 Please consider making some and donate them to one of these hospitals.
 We will be updating here as the need grows.
 HOSPITALS NEEDING FABRIC MASKS and please refer to this site to DONATE PPE.

 In light of all that is happening around the world with a virus that is spreading, there has been a shortage of face masks.
 I know that the CDC has outlined guidelines in regards to who should be wearing a mask.
 Please note that a home-made fabric mask is not meant to replace the efficiency of a N95 mask, however there are some studies that wearing a homemade mask is better than not wearing one at all.
 Doctors in Asia have highlighted the fact that universal mask wearing had helped curtail the spread of the Covid-19 virus.
 Let’s do our part as a community to stop the spread of germs and #spreadlove instead.

 So as a fun project, I thought I’d post this mask tutorial.
 I’ve made a version where you can also insert a carbon filter for higher filtration of pollutants.
 These masks are meant to be worn once and then washed.
 Per the CDC usage "In settings where facemasks are not available, HCP might use homemade masks (e.g., bandana, scarf) for care of patients with COVID-19 as a last resort.
 However, homemade masks are not considered PPE, since their capability to protect HCP is unknown.
 Caution should be exercised when considering this option.
 Homemade masks should ideally be used in combination with a face shield that covers the entire front (that extends to the chin or below) and sides of the face."
 Stay safe my friends.